microsoft/trident/README.md

   passed in once networking is up in the provisioning OS.
 Not yet implemented.

 The Host Configuration contains the following sections:
+- **management**: describes the management configuration of the host.
 - **storage**: describes the storage configuration of the host.
 - **imaging**: describes the imaging configuration of the host.
 - **network**: describes the network configuration of the host.

+### Management
+The Management configuration controls the installation of the Trident agent onto the runtime OS.
+It contains a number of fields:

+- **disable**: a boolean flag.
+When set to `true`, prevents Trident from being enabled on the runtime OS.
+In that case, the remaining fields are ignored.
+- **self-upgrade**: a boolean flag that indicates whether Trident should upgrade itself.
+If set to `true`, Trident will replicate itself into the runtime OS prior to transitioning.
+This is useful during development to ensure the matching version of Trident is used.
+Defaults to `false`.
+- **phonehome**: URL to reach out to when runtime OS networking is up, so Trident can report its status.
+If not specified, the value from the Trident configuration will be used.
+This is useful for debugging and monitoring purposes, say by an orchestrator.
+- **datastore-path**: Describes where to place the datastore Trident will use to store its state.
+Defaults to `/var/lib/trident/datastore.sqlite`.
+Needs to end with `.sqlite`, cannot be an existing file and cannot reside on a read-only filesystem or A/B volume.

 ### Storage
 Storage configuration describes the disks and partitions of the host that will